 #ExploreRC and experience the Midwest seasons in Richland Center WI.
 Whether you are seeking a serene relaxing getaway or jaw dropping excitement, Richland Center offers visitors a variety of opportunities.
 Situated halfway between Madison and LaCrosse at the intersection of US 14 and State Highway 80, Richland Center is an easy drive through the beautiful rolling hills of the Driftless Area.
 Snowmobiling, horse back-riding, kayaking and canoeing, trout fishing, golfing, hiking are some of the many activities found in the Richland Center area.
-Relax off-the-grid at one of the many Bed and Breakfasts found tucked away in the rolling hills of the Driftless Area.
+Relax off-the-grid at one of the many short-term rental properties found tucked away in the rolling hills of the Driftless Area.
 Whatever your idea of “Getting Away” is Richland Center, Wisconsin has what you are looking for!

-Richland Center, the county seat of Richland County, is located within the Ocooch Mountain region of southwest Wisconsin.
+Richland Center, the county seat of Richland County, is located within the Driftless region of southwest Wisconsin.
 Richland Center is also located at the mid-point between the big city markets of Chicago, IL and Minneapolis, MN.
 U.S. Hwy 14 and Wisconsin Highway 80 intersect in Richland Center, providing convenient links to other major arterial highways running through Wisconsin.
 Running along Richland County’s southern border is the 100-mile Wisconsin River from the Empire Prairie to the Mississippi river.
 The Tri-County Regional Airport is available for use by the general aviation community and is located just minutes from Richland Center in Spring Green.

 Seasonal Events and Attractions